 Recently I had some issues with one of the internal fans on mi laptop, which will turn 5 years old in November; so I’m not surprised one of the fans stopped working properly.
 The problem is the internal components no longer exist because my laptop is a late 2012 model of the HP 15 Envy.
 So what did I do?

 I took the laptop to a local tech repair shop to see if they can fix the fan itself thinking it needs to be readjusted.
 The technician said he believed he could fix it with some time so I left it there for a day.
 So the next day I pick it up, and notice the fan is working properly.
 Great!
 I take it back home and the fan starts acting up a few hours later; disappointed I decide to take the laptop back on the weekend.
+If you need quick home appliance repair service, then you can read this content and get best repair service.

 A few days later I arrive at the tech shop early in the morning, tell the technician the problem came back.
 The technician asks me if I can leave the laptop there and come back 8 hours later; I oblige.
 This is the part that sucks: when I come back 8 hours later, they’ve not even touched my laptop.
 I had to wait for the guy to arrive and then wait a few hours more for him to tell me that I needed to buy a replacement fan that fits the model.